prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/04 ad-tools-install.md

 ## Windows PowerShell Modules

-- Active Directory includes PowerShell modules that provide command-line and scripting capabilities.
+- AD includes PowerShell modules that provide command-line and scripting capabilities.
 Many tasks can be automated or performed using PowerShell commands.
 Even though I am using graphical tools, knowing that the PowerShell module exists is important because automation and scripting are common in real environments.

 ---